MarinaShmovganets/lighthouse/docs/v8-perf-faq.md

 ### How should I think about the Lighthouse performance score in relation to Core Web Vitals?

-[Core Web Vitals](https://web.dev/vitals/) refer to a specific set of key user experience metrics, their passing thresholds and field percentile.
+[Core Web Vitals](https://web.dev/vitals/) refer to a specific set of key user experience metrics, their passing thresholds and percentile at which they're measured.
 In general, CWV's primary focus is field data.

 The Lighthouse score is a means to understand the degree of opportunity available to improve critical elements of user experience.
 The lower the score,